Lynnwood Link extension

 The Lynnwood Link extension is a Link light rail extension traveling north from Northgate to Lynnwood in Snohomish County, Washington, United States.
 The 8.5 mi light rail extension includes stations in Lynnwood, Mountlake Terrace, and Shoreline along Interstate 5.
-It is served by 1 Line when it opened on August 30, 2024, and is scheduled to be used by the 2 Line in 2026.
+It is served by 1 Line and 2 Line.
+The section opened on August 30, 2024, an extension of the 1 Line.

 The project was funded by the Sound Transit 2 (ST2) package approved by voters in November 2008, and began construction in 2019.
 Ridership is expected to be 47,000 to 55,000 daily on the section in 2026.